October 28, 2022

 Mos is on a mission to help students pay for college.

-Mos is a banking solution for students, but we also help students navigate the financial aid and scholarship application process.
+Mos guides students through the financial aid and scholarship application process.
 You can get help submitting the FAFSA, finding qualifying scholarships, and submitting applications—all from the Mos app.

 Read our FAQ to learn more about how Mos can help you pay for college!